Inference for Interval-Identified Parameters Selected from an Estimated Set: General Inference Framework

 \section{General Inference Framework}

-We now introduce the general inference framework that we are interested in, nesting the Manski bound example of the previous section as a special case.
+We now introduce the general inference framework that we propose, nesting the Manski bound example of the previous section as a special case.
 After introducing the general framework, we describe several additional example applications that fall within this framework.

-We are interested in performing inference on a parameter $W(d)$ that is indexed by a finite set $d\in \mathcal D \equiv \{0,\ldots,T\}$ for some $T>0$.
+We are interested in performing inference on a parameter $W(d)$ that is indexed by a finite set $d\in \mathcal D \equiv \{d^0,\ldots,d^K\}$ for some $K>0$.
 The index $d$ may correspond to a particular treatment, treatment allocation rule or policy, depending upon the application.
 We assume that $W(d)$ belongs to an identified set taking a particular interval form that is common to many applications of interest.